inayi/family_weekly_recipes_website/README.md

-# What's for dinner? 🍽️
+# What's for dinner? 🍽️ (Work in Progree)

-## A personal project for fun
+## A personal project for learning and having fun

-A website for my family to save our favorite recipes and plan weekly meals.
+A personal project to build a website for my family to save our favorite recipes and plan weekly meals.
+It’s also a way for me to learn full-stack web development and experiment with new tools.
+Some of the technologies I’m using might be overkill for this project, but I’m using them as an opportunity to explore and gain experience.

 ## Features